Disentangling Knowledge Representations for Large Language Model Editing: Experiments

 \section{Experiments}

 In this section, we first introduce our newly constructed dataset, \ourds, designed to evaluate the impact of editing on fine-grained irrelevant knowledge.
-To provide a more comprehensive assessment of our \themodel's performance in gereral editing scenarios, we further evaluate \themodel on the widely used {\textsc{CounterFact}} benchmark across GPT2-XL (1.5B), GPT-J (6B), and LLaMA3 (8B).
+To provide a more comprehensive assessment of our \themodel's performance in gereral editing scenarios, we further evaluate \themodel on the widely used {\textsc{CounterFact}} and {\textsc{Mquake-3K}} benchmarks across GPT2-XL (1.5B), GPT-J (6B), and LLaMA3 (8B).
 More detailed experimental results are provided in Appendix~\ref{appendix:additional-experiments}.